South Korea CBDC Tracker

 In April 2024, the Bank for International Settlements announced Project Agorá, a project in collaboration with the central banks of South Korea, France, England, Japan, Mexico, Switzerland, and the United States.
 According to the announcement, the project is meant to “explore how tokenisation of wholesale central bank money and commercial bank deposits on programmable platforms can improve the monetary system.”
 Project Agorá moved to the next phase in May 2024 with a call for private sector participation.

-In November 2024, the Bank of Korea, the Financial Services Commission, and the Ministry of Science and ICT announced the signing of a memorandum of understanding on CBDC.
+In November 2024, the Bank of Korea, the Financial Services Commission, and the Ministry of Science and ICT announced the signing of a memorandum of understanding for a system using a wholesale CBDC and deposit tokens.
 Seven banks were permitted to run pilot tests within a regulatory sandbox.
 Business Korea reported that Financial Services Commission Chairman Kim Byung-hwan said, “The real transaction test is a stage to see what convenience CBDC can provide to the public.”

 Reports emerged in December 2024 that the Bank of Korea was taking steps to increase its workforce for the first time in 14 years.
 According to reporting in Maeil Business Newspaper, “The move comes as economic statistics such as national income and income distribution have increased, and demand for related R&D personnel has increased ahead of the introduction of the Central Bank Digital Currency (CBDC).”
 Furthermore, the Bank of Korea’s Department of Digital Currency Research was expanded into the “Digital Currency Research Lab for CBDC-related technology development and system research.”

 In March 2025, the Bank of Korea officially announced the launch of a CBDC pilot (Project Hangang) from April 1 to June 30.
 Up to 100,000 people will be able to participate and make real day-to-day purchases.
-Therefore, South Korea is considered to be in the launch phase so long as this project is active.
 As the Bank of Korea described it, “users will use the deposit tokens converted from their bank deposits to purchase goods and services” while the CBDC issued by the Bank of Korea “is held only by participating banks and functions as a real-time settlement asset for deposit token transactions between banks.”
 The banks in question include Kookmin, Shinhan, Hana, Woori, Nonghyup, the Industrial Bank of Korea, and Busan Bank.

 The Bank of Korea also published an overview and a user guide for the project as well as several introductory videos.
 To open a CBDC wallet, users must have an account with one of the participating banks.
 Payments are then made by scanning QR codes at participating stores.
-For example, Kyobo, 7-Eleven, and Ediya Coffee are among the stores that accept the CBDC.
+For example, Kyobo, 7-Eleven, and Ediya Coffee are among the stores participating in the pilot.
 However, users are limited to holding 1 million won ($689) at any one time and cannot hold more than 5 million won ($3,445) for the duration of the project.

 The South Korean government also planned to use the CBDC for a voucher program to support culture, childcare, and small business owners.
 Speaking at a press briefing, Bank of Korea official Kim Dong-sup told the Korea Herald that “Digital currency allows for programmable payments—for instance, parents could restrict children’s pocket money to be used only on school supplies, or payments could be authorized only if a certain test score is achieved.
 This opens the door for public institutions, regional governments and charities to distribute subsidies or donations with conditions attached to ensure their intended use.”